 Last night we stayed at Yangle Kharka and it was very decent.
 In the morning, the frost covered the meadow outside the teahouse and the streams surrounding the teahouse were frozen.
 The rising sun illuminated the large peaks behind the ridge at the bottom of which the teahouse was situated.
 We left around 8 am and walked to a higher camp at 4,450m.
 We had great views all around along the way.
 We were now in a wild and remote area of the Barun National Park.
 It was hard to believe that we were on the trail for only 6 days at that point.
 It felt much longer.
 I was sending the SPOT messages (locator messages via satellite) and I was hoping that they were being received back home.
 It looked like Kumar would cross the passes with us as he was quite determined but unsure of his ability to do so.

 I was apprehensive about them as well but they were trekking passes after all.
-If all went well, it would take 5 days to cross them.
-The following day we were going to Makalu basecamp and it was supposed to be only 3-4 hours of walking.
+If all went well, it would take 5 days to cross the 3 of them.
+The following day we were going to the Makalu basecamp and it was supposed to be only 3-4 hours of walking.

 October 29 and 30, 2012 Makalu BC 4,850m

-Yesterday it was a great trekking day.
+Yesterday was a great trekking day.
 We had outstanding views all along.
-The Makalu basecamp is spectacular with the south face of Makalu rising a straight 3 km above the teahouse.
+The Makalu basecamp is spectacular with the south face of Makalu rising for 3 km straight above the teahouse.
 It is a huge and bulky mountain and we were right under it.
 The wall of granite was too steep for the snow or ice to stick to it.
 The bottom of the face was surrounded by large icefalls.
-In the evening the setting sun turns the entire face bright orange making the sunset a spectacular event.
+In the evening the setting sun turns the entire face yellow and then bright orange making the sunset a spectacular event.

 On the way to the basecamp I called Rajendra on the SAT phone to confirm the helicopter for Juan.
 All was good to go.
 The flight from Makalu BC to Lukla via the nearby pass is only 20 minutes.
 It would cost $2,000 US.